 Taylorville Memorial Hospital Accepting Applications for Free Nursing Camp for Students

-Taylorville Memorial Hospital is accepting applications for a free, three-day summer camp for high school students who are interested in a nursing career.
+Taylorville Memorial Hospital is accepting applications for a free, three-day summer camp for high school students interested in a nursing career.

-The summer camp, called Teens Experiencing Nursing (TEN), will be held June 27-29 at the nonprofit community hospital.
+The camp, called Teens Experiencing Nursing (TEN), will be held July 7-9 at the nonprofit community hospital.

 “TEN Camp participants receive a hands-on opportunity to experience nursing education and nursing practice,” said Jackie Broaddus, human resources representative with Taylorville Memorial Hospital.
-“Participation in our TEN Camps is highly competitive; we’re looking for the best and brightest high school students interested in pursuing a nursing career.”
+“We’re looking for the best and brightest high school students interested in pursuing a nursing career.”

-Students will need to complete an application, which includes a school counselor reference, written permission from parents or guardians and a multiple-essay questionnaire explaining why they want to become a nurse.
-Applications are available online at MemorialCareers.com.
+Students will need to complete an application, which includes a school counselor reference, written permission from parents or guardians and an essay explaining why they want to become a nurse.